 The automation plugin enables your team to organise projects more easily without having to worry about forgetting tasks.
-With the upcoming plugin version 3.0.3, it will also be possible to set an individual resubmission date for a task.
+Since plugin version 3.0.3, it is also possible to set an individual resubmission date for a task.
 This way, every user can choose a date on which he or she will be resubmitted a task for processing.

 In this article, we will show you how to set a task to resubmission with the help of the Automation Plugin.

 What you need for the ticket resubmission in Redmine and how to proceed

 - Current Redmine version according to our minimum requirements

 - The latest version of the Automation Plugin

 With the help of an automation rule, you can already resubmit tasks to the user after a period of time defined by you.
 With the upcoming resubmission function, you will be able to do this directly and individually for the user.
 This is how it works: